davidtwco/rfcs/text/0000-build-std.md

 ### Why imply direct builtin dependencies?
 [rationale-builtin-implied-direct]: #why-imply-direct-builtin-dependencies

-Cargo passes direct dependencies of the current crate with the `--extern` `rustc` flag and passes a `-L dependency=...` flag so `rustc` can search for transitive dependencies itself.
-One reason for this is because looking for direct dependencies in a `-L crate=...` directory would open up the possibility of `rustc` finding stale artifacts from previous builds.
-This means that Cargo must be aware of the names of any direct dependencies of a crate and cannot rely on the fact that they are part of the dependency graph in cases such as if the user were to depend on `alloc` (with `extern crate alloc`) but only tell Cargo about the `std` builtin dependency.
+Cargo passes direct dependencies of the current crate with the `--extern` flag and passes the `-L dependency=...` flag so rustc can search for transitive dependencies itself.
+Looking for direct dependencies in a `-L crate=...` directory would create the possibility of rustc finding stale artifacts from previous builds.
+As a consequence, Cargo must be aware of the names of any direct dependencies of a crate and cannot rely on the fact that they are part of the dependency graph.

-`rustc` inserts dependencies on the standard library in non-intuitive ways - currently `core` is always added to the [extern prelude][rust-extern-prelude], which means that a direct dependency on `core` is always required in order for it to be passed to `rustc` via `--extern`.

-`builtin` dependencies are not added to the extern prelude by virtue of being passed by `--extern` because they use the `noprelude` directive to prevent this, so `--extern noprelude:alloc=...` does not make the `alloc` crate available to users without an explicit `extern crate alloc`, as is `rustc`'s behaviour without this proposal.

 A possible alternative is for Cargo to require all `builtin` dependencies to be explicit but validate the hierarchy to ensure users always include a `core` dependency.
-This adds verbosity to every `Cargo.toml` file and violates the "facade" of the `std` crate by forcing users to learn about the `core` dependency.
+This is needlessly verbose.

 ↩ [*Standard library dependencies*][standard-library-dependencies]